Hazing Injury & Death Attorneys

 Types of Hazing

-Most students may have trouble identifying hazing because it can look like so many different things.
-For instance, hazing runs the gamut from pledges being told to carry books for fraternity 'brothers' to athletes being forced to commit sexually degrading acts during the ritualized abuse.
-Sociologists are just beginning to study hazing seriously, but there are 5 basic types worth discussing.
+Most students have trouble identifying hazing because it can look so different.
+Sociologists are just beginning to study hazing seriously, but there are five basic types of hazing worth mentioning.

 The types of hazing we see most often are:

-- Fraternity Hazing: The abuse or coercion of pledges or junior fraternity members (usually for the sake of initiation rites).
+- Fraternity Hazing: The abuse or coercion of pledges or junior fraternity members (usually as part of an initiation).

 - Sexual Hazing: Forcing or coercing members into performing or simulating sexual acts.

-- Alcohol Abuse: Pressuring members into ingesting alcohol against their will (in defiance of good sense or health, much less their dignity).
+- Alcohol Abuse: Pressuring members into ingesting dangerous amounts of alcohol against their will.

 - Violent Hazing: The use or threat of force to abuse and coerce people in a group ritual setting.

-- Harassment Hazing: Non-physical forms of abuse or coercion (e.g. sleep deprivation, verbal abuse, psychological torture).
+- Harassment Hazing: Non-physical forms of abuse or coercion (e.g., sleep deprivation, abuse, torture).

-Note that some forms of hazing overlap with the other forms.
-For instance, many forms of sexual hazing are also violent; alcohol abuse is one of the most common forms of fraternity hazing; and so on.
+It should be noted that there is frequent overlap with these categories.
+For instance, forms of sexual hazing are also violent, and alcohol abuse is one of the most common forms of fraternity hazing.

-Acts of hazing are often unique to the organization performing them.
-Usually, it involves the dangerous consumption of alcohol, with many injuries and deaths related to alcohol poisoning.
+Acts of hazing can be unique to the organization performing them, although fraternities nationwide often share the same harmful traditions.
+Usually, hazing involves the dangerous consumption of alcohol, with many well-known injuries and deaths related to alcohol poisoning over the years.